laurent-martin/aspera-api-examples/README.md

     > **Note:** Creation of the link is due to a limitation in `asperatransferd` which does not use the `etc` parameter from its config file.

-4. Language specifics:

-    - `nodejs` and `java` : rely on `generated/trsdk/config.conf` created from `config/sdkconf.tmpl`, refer to `Makefile` for details.

-    - `python` and `ruby`: nothing additional.

-5. Run the samples: see next section.
+4. Run the samples: see next section.

 ## Testing individual programs